Deep-Symmetry/afterglow/README.md

 As noted, you will want to look at the [afterglow.examples](https://github.com/brunchboy/afterglow/blob/master/src/afterglow/examples.clj) namespace for some examples of how to populate this file.
-The `:require` section at the top is set up to make it easy to cut and paste examples from there, although it is not complete, and you will eventually need to learn how to adjust and optimize it yourself.
+The `:require` section at the top of `my-show` is set up to make it easy to cut and paste examples from there, although it is not complete, and you will eventually need to learn how to adjust and optimize it yourself.

 As your show gets more complex, you may want to split this into multiple files, which you can either load by listing them all on the